 Mexico is one of the most popular tourist countries and is home to the safest cities in Mexico.
 But with all that popularity comes some safety concerns.
 Although the media tends to over dramatize dangerous regions of Mexico it is true that Mexico has some dangerous regions where you should be careful.

-But although there are some shady areas, there are just as many safer cities in Mexico.
+But although there are some shady areas, there are just as many good urban areas in Mexico.
 Whether you want to settle for good or just visit there are lots of places where crime doesn’t have to be the top of your concerns.

-If you’re traveling to Mexico for vacation or business reasons, the cities below are considered the safest cities in Mexico according to the State Department and the locals.
+If you’re traveling to Mexico for vacation or business reasons, the cities below are considered the most secure cities in Mexico according to the State Department and the locals.

 Please remember though, this doesn’t mean that these cities have no crime.
 Just that statistically they are considered safer than others.